 • Colour (red, pink, white, cream, yellow, green, purple, brown, orange, blue)

-• Added benefits (replenishing, nourishing, volumizing, child friendly,for dry hair, for oily hair,…)
+• Added benefits (replenishing, nourishing, volumizing, child friendly, for dry hair,…)

 • Shape of bottle (straight, oval, rectangle, long, short, fat, thin)